The Rust in the Lock

 Golfers use a ritual.
 They perform the same idiosyncratic motions before every shot.
 Turn on the TV and watch them.
 If they’re interrupted by something like a sudden noise, they go back to the start of their ritual and do all those idiosyncratic motions all over again in exactly the same way.
 Why?
 Because their ritual is a trusted way to bring their minds and muscles to the point at which their best swing begins.
 We creatives would do well to find our own ritual to help us make the shift from our reactive mind to the quiet mind we need to create.

 Your ritual should be a simple action that you can perform almost mechanically no matter what your mood.
 Your ritual should be reliable – something that releases you to create every time you do it.
 You’ll find your ritual through experience and experiment.
-I tried lots of different methods and took lots of advice from other people before I noticed what truly work for me in my own way.
+I tried lots of different methods and took lots of advice from other people before I noticed what truly works for me in my own way.
 Let your inner sense teach you what works best for you.
 And your ritual must be authentic – idiosyncratic – yours alone – almost secret – almost holy.

 OK, that’s enough T.V.
 Get back to work.